What are Net Assets?

 So from the above example, it becomes clear that:

-Net assets is a simple way to identify the health of the company as well as an individual.
-If your company earnings are increasing but your assets are also decreasing, your company’s health might not be improving.
+Net assets are a simple way to identify the health of the company as well as an individual.
+If your company earnings are increasing, but your assets are also decreasing, your company’s health might not be improving.

-This has been a guide Net Assets.
-Here we discuss how to calculate Net Assets of a company and an individual along with its formula and practical examples.
+This has been a guide to Net Assets and its definition.
+Here we discuss examples of Net Assets for a company and an individual along with a detailed explanation.
 You can learn more about accounting from the following articles –